 c.
 Monitoring, Evaluation, and Exit: In order to determine when students no longer need ESOL assistance, the School will determine the content knowledge and language skills necessary for successful functioning in the regular classroom.
 Multiple instruments as well as teacher judgment may be used to evaluate English listening and speaking skills, English literacy skills, and content area knowledge.
 The students will not be maintained in alternative language programs longer than necessary based on program exit criteria, and will be monitored after exiting such programs for a minimum of 6 months.
-Additional academic, as well as progress, an ELL Committee meeting with parental participation will take place to review all pertinent information and recommend an appropriate plan.
+Additional academic, as well as English language, support shall be provided if students begin to have difficulty.
+If it is determined that a student is not making satisfactory progress, an ELL Committee meeting with parental participation will take place to review all pertinent information and recommend an appropriate plan.